Red Velvet Pancakes

 • Easy: just 10 minutes of prep and a handful of pantry staples are all that’s needed.

-• Versatile: enjoy these for breakfast, brunch, brinner (breakfast for dinner), or dessert!
+• Versatile: enjoy these for breakfast, easy brunch idea, brinner (breakfast for dinner), or dessert and even a fun birthday breakfast!

 one portion of red velvet pancakes topped with raspberries, strawberries, whipped cream and heart shaped sprinkles.